ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-engineering.html.erb.md

 ### Experimental Engineering Practices

-We're committed to innovation not just in our projects but also in how we work together as an engineering team.
-Experimenting with new practices allows us to continuously improve and adapt to the changing tech landscape.
+We're committed to innovation in our projects and how we work together as an engineering team.
+Experimenting with new practices allows us to improve and adapt to the changing tech landscape continuously.
 Participation and feedback from all team members are essential for these experiments to yield valuable insights and guide our evolution.